 Fresh dill leaves add a tangy, refreshing flavor to this dill lentil soup!

 This is the perfect summer-time dal!
 It’s bright and fresh and light!
-You can serve this on a warm day with a side of crusty bread (gluten-free for me, please!) and call it a meal.
+You can serve this on a warm day with a side of crusty bread or fragrant basmati rice and call it a meal.

 Fresh dill leaves give this dal life!
 LIFE.
 This dill dal will make you feel alive.
 The aroma, the flavor – it’ll wake up your senses!
 Yup, dal totally has the power to do that, especially when paired with dill.